albertus82/jface-utils/README.md

 * **`getFileName`**: must return the path and name of your configuration file.
 * **`reload`**: must **reload the configuration file and update your in-memory configuration properties**, so that your application can see the updated values.
 This method is invoked automatically when necessary (callback).

-You can manually implement [`IPreferencesCallback`](src/main/java/it/albertus/jface/preference/IPreferencesCallback.java) or [`PreferencesCallback`](src/main/java/it/albertus/jface/preference/PreferencesCallback.java) or use/extend [`PropertiesConfiguration`] (src/main/java/it/albertus/util/PropertiesConfiguration.java) or [`Configuration`](src/main/java/it/albertus/util/Configuration.java) depending on your needs.
+You can manually implement [`IPreferencesCallback`](src/main/java/it/albertus/jface/preference/IPreferencesCallback.java) or [`PreferencesCallback`](src/main/java/it/albertus/jface/preference/PreferencesCallback.java) or use/extend [`PropertiesConfiguration`](src/main/java/it/albertus/util/PropertiesConfiguration.java) or [`Configuration`](src/main/java/it/albertus/util/Configuration.java) depending on your needs.

 ### [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java)